-- Overall, we rate Gaia.com a quackery level pseudoscience and strong conspiracy website based on the promotion of misleading and/or debunked scientific claims.
+- Overall, we rate Gaia.com a quackery-level pseudoscience and strong conspiracy website based on promoting misleading and/or debunked scientific claims.

 Factual Reporting: LOW

-Founded in 1988 by Jirka Rysavy, Gaia, Inc is a company that produces video and a TV programing that promotes meditation, yoga, and alternative health.
-Gaia.com is the associated website that publishes videos as well as articles that sometimes promote pseudoscience.
+Founded in 1988 by Jirka Rysavy, Gaia, Inc is a company that produces video and TV programming that promotes meditation, yoga, and alternative health.
+Gaia.com is the associated website that publishes videos and articles that sometimes promote pseudoscience.
 According to their about page “, they are a member-supported media network of truth-seekers and believers empowering an evolution of consciousness.”

 Funded by / Ownership

-Gaia, Inc is a publically traded company on the NASDAQ under GAIA.
+Gaia, Inc is a publicly-traded company on the NASDAQ under GAIA.
 Revenue is derived through paid memberships for content as well as advertising.

 Analysis / Bias

-In review, Gaia.com provides videos and information that promotes Yoga, Meditation, Documentaries, and films as well as a section that breaks down videos into categories such as Emotional Healing.
-The website also features news and information articles that contain moderately loaded language such as The Wonderful Benefits of Japanese Knotweed.
-This story is primarily sourced back to Gaia’s own videos.
+In review, Gaia.com provides videos and information that promotes Yoga, Meditation, Documentaries, and films, as well as a section that breaks down videos into categories such as Emotional Healing.
+The website also features news and information articles that contain moderately loaded language, such as The Wonderful Benefits of Japanese Knotweed.
+This story is primarily sourced back to Gaia’s videos.
 It should be pointed out that the claims made in this article are not supported by medical evidence.

-Gaia.com frequently promotes pseudoscience such as the dangers of fluoride, which has been debunked.
-They also promote other pseudosciences such as astrology, pseudo-archeology, and energy healing.
+Gaia.com frequently promotes pseudoscience, such as the dangers of fluoride, which has been debunked.
+They also encourage other pseudosciences such as astrology, pseudo-archeology, and energy healing.
 Further, they promote anti-GMO propaganda such as this Exposing GMO Agendas with Jeffrey Smith and vaccinations and autism links, which have been thoroughly debunked.
-Finally, they also promote human-influenced climate denialism such as this Waging War Against Climate Science with Tim Ball.
+Finally, they also promote human-influenced climate denialism, such as this Waging War Against Climate Science with Tim Ball.

 Lastly, Gaia.com reports on conspiracy theories such as aliens, chemtrails, Illuminati, and secret space programs.
-In general, Gaia promotes a wide variety of misleading and false information regarding science, medicine, and health.
+Gaia generally promotes a wide variety of misleading and false information regarding science, medicine, and health.

 Failed Fact Checks

-Overall, we rate Gaia.com a quackery level pseudoscience and strong conspiracy website based on the promotion of misleading and/or debunked scientific claims.
-(D. Van Zandt 8/19/2020)
+Overall, we rate Gaia.com a quackery-level pseudoscience and strong conspiracy website based on promoting misleading and/or debunked scientific claims.
+(D. Van Zandt 8/19/2020) Updated (06/13/2022)